Why the Ballard Bridge and its steel neighbors need cool-water baths in the summertime

 SDOT hasn’t yet located the exact spot where steel parts scraped or blocked each other.
 That will take more time and money, he said.
 The city owns century-old steel drawbridges at Ballard, Fremont and the University District, and operates a new King County bridge at South Park.
 Washington state owns the Montlake and First Avenue South bridges.

-Steel absorbs heat faster than it cools, Donohue said, causing a cumulative expansion.
+Steel absorbs heat faster than it cools, Donahue said, causing a cumulative expansion.
 “At night it will start to cool down, but it never gets back to normal,” he said.

 Four of the first eight days this August were above 85 degrees; 11 days were that hot in August 2017.

+Other bridges over the Willamette River also haven’t required watering in the last couple decades, said Mike Pullen, transportation spokesman for Multnomah County.

+“Once we had to use dry ice, to shorten the metal and disengage parts of a bridge that were coming together,” he said.
+However, that incident at the Morrison Bridge downtown was caused by a misalignment not by heat.

-Global warming may bring more bridge expansions and require more cooling baths.
-But Donohue said he’s more focused on the city’s aging structures, which deform over several decades.
+Global warming may lead to more bridge expansions and more cooling baths.
+But Donahue said he’s more focused on Seattle’s aging structures, which deform over several decades.

-He said Seattle should be devoting $80 million to maintenance yearly instead of the current $17 million, or the city might someday wind up closing worn-out bridges for safety.
+He said Seattle should devote $80 million to maintenance yearly instead of the current $17 million, or the city might someday wind up closing worn-out bridges for safety.

 Already in the Duwamish area, one lane of a concrete span above railroad tracks at Fourth Avenue South has been shut down because SDOT lacks the money for retrofits, he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.